ustcmike/ustcmike.github.io/index.md

 My name is Hang(航) WONG(or WANG, 王), a final-year bachelor student in the Department of Automation, School of Information Science and Technology, [University of Science and Technology of China, P. R. China](http://www.ustc.edu.cn/).
 I'm the member of The Talent Program in Information Science and Technology, USTC.
 I'm also the member of the [Health Informatics Lab](http://bioinformatics.ustc.edu.cn/) and my advisor is [Prof. Ao Li](http://bioinformatics.ustc.edu.cn/teams.html).

-My research interests include data mining and its wide application on biomedical information, social media, financial analysis and so on.
-Also I'm interested in Machine Learning and Artificial Intelligence.
+My research interests include data mining and its wide application on biomedical information, social media, financial analysis and related fields.
+Also I'm thrilled about Machine Learning and Artificial Intelligence.

 &nbsp;